chris-pearce/scally/README.md

 # Scally architecture

-Scally is broken down into five main sections with each section getting it's own level of specificity meaning each one builds on top of the other in terms of inheritance and CSS' first C; the cascade.
-Think of them as layers:
+Scally is broken down into five main sections, with each section getting its own level of specificity.
+This means each one builds on top of the other in terms of inheritance and CSS' first C: the cascade.
+Think of these sections as
+layers:

 <img src="https://dl.dropboxusercontent.com/s/d5dkntp1kckkvkm/layers.svg">